How dentists can avoid malpractice claims and lawsuits

 Don’t avoid the Dental Board’s letter.
-At some point or another, you’ll probably receive an inquiry from the Dental Board, which must investigate all complaints – even if they are unfounded.
-More likely than not, the complaint filed against your practice will turn out to be unfounded, but you need to cooperate with the Board in order for it to properly investigate and conclude that the claim is baseless.
-You’ll also want to contact your insurance provider so that it can be on the alert and recommend legal counsel, if necessary.
+At some point, you may receive an inquiry from your state’s Dental Board, which must investigate all complaints – even if they’re unfounded.
+You’ll need to cooperate with the Board, even if a claim is baseless, so it can reach a favorable conclusion.
+You should also notify your insurance provider, so it’s aware of the situation and can recommend legal counsel, if necessary.

 Communicate clearly with your patient before treatment.
-Never start treating patients until you are sure they understand exactly what you are going to do and the possible risks involved.
-Don’t take for granted that your patients have background knowledge of dental procedures.
-Speak plainly and be sure to encourage them to ask questions.
-You may even want to have your patients sign a consent form that states they understand the treatment and its risks.
+Never start treating patients until you are sure they understand exactly what you are going to do and the risks involved.
+Don’t just assume they have background knowledge of certain dental procedures.
+Speak plainly and encourage them to ask questions.
+You may even want to have your patients sign a consent form that states they understand the treatment and risks.

-Always follow up with missed or cancelled appointments.
-Your office should have written protocol in place for following up with patients who miss or cancel an appointment – even if it’s just a six-month cleaning.
+Follow up with missed or cancelled appointments.
+Your office should have written protocols in place for following up with patients who miss or cancel an appointment – even if it’s just a six-month cleaning.
 A missed appointment means you might miss the opportunity to diagnose a condition as soon as possible, which leaves you vulnerable to claims of negligence.

 Stay in your comfort zone.
 If patients come to you with an issue that you aren’t comfortable diagnosing or treating, always refer them to a specialist that you trust.
 If you decide to go ahead with an extraction that ends up failing, patients (and their lawyers) can argue that a specialist would have been a safer route and that you should have known better.

 Never erase anything in a patient’s chart.
-Not even mistakes!
+Not even mistakes.
 If you do accidentally record a mistake in a chart, simply cross it out and note that it is an error.
-If that patient sues later and your records are examined, it’s going to look suspicious if entries have been rubbed out.
-For the same reason, you should never add information to a chart (if only to clarify) once a patient has filed a claim.
+If that patient sues later and your records are examined, it’s going to look suspicious if they were changed.
+For the same reason, you should never add information to a chart after a patient has filed a claim.

-Despite all these precautions, it’s still a good idea for dentists to carry malpractice insurance, also called professional liability / errors and omissions insurance.
-This coverage can help you find a malpractice lawyer and pay for the costs associated with a lawsuit (defense fees, court fees, settlements, and judgments).
+Despite all these precautions, it’s still a good idea for dentists to carry malpractice insurance, which is a type of professional liability insurance (also called errors and omissions insurance) for healthcare professionals.